 Services

 In ElectroDB a Service represents a collection of related Entities.
 Services allow you to build queries that span across Entities.
 Similar to Entities, Services can coexist on a single table without collision.
-You can use Entities independent of Services, you do not need to import models into a Service to use them individually; However, you do need to use a Service if you intend to make queries that “join” multiple Entities.
+You can use Entities independent of Services, and you do not need to import models into a Service to use them individually.
+However, you do need to use a Service if you intend to make queries that “join” multiple Entities.

 Creation